affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 {"result":"user created."}

 This uses express.js (in the server.js file) to add a line to the users table.
 The password is hashed with bcrypt.
 The users table as well as the other provided tables are built on demand using the seed.sql file.
-Then fixtures.sql fills the tables with example data.
+After this the fixtures.sql fills the tables with example data.